Site icon Mailtrap

 Another goal of customer education is to grow awareness of issues affecting a certain business.
 This way, you highlight the problems while offering your SaaS as a solution, transitioning your potential users into actual ones.

-So use email campaigns to educate users on how to solve their problems with your product and access the features they need.
+You should also use email campaigns to educate users on how to solve their problems with your product and access the features they need.
 Depending on the size of your service, these can be both a separate onboarding sequence or a content block included in a welcome email or newsletter, for example.

 Customer success stories